 The bridge in this last diagram most likely does not look like a bridge you have seen in real life.
 This is because it probably wouldn’t work in real life, as a real bridge must support a moving force instead of one concentrated force.
 However, we can use this simplicity in loading model bridges to our advantage when you want to push the envelope of efficiency.

 My challenge for you is to think about the simplest way to transfer your load to the ground.
 Don’t think in terms of a “bridge”, but think outside the box.
 Sometimes the best/simplest way is by using a standard truss design.
 But in some cases you can leverage simplicity to your advantage.

 You are almost ready to take all these ideas and come up with a design for your model bridge.
 But I want to touch on a couple last points before you start.

 Wood is amazing.
-It has been used in bridge building for millennia.
-It is also the most common material for model bridges.
-Balsa and Basswood, popsicle sticks, and paper are pretty common for us.
+It has been used in bridge building for millennia and is a standard for model bridges.
+Balsa and Basswood, popsicle sticks, and paper are pretty common choices.
 When you are designing your bridge keep these things in mind:

 There are four types that we use with model bridges, and you can read more about each on my Bridge Joints page.

 I’m a huge fan of using lap joints or butt joints with gussets.
 Knowing the type of joint you will use for your bridge (or types, you can mix and match), will help you with drawing your bridge design out.

 The next step is to draw your design out on paper.
 Ideally you will draw a 100% scale rendition, and this will make your life much easier when you are ready to build the bridge.
 Alternatively, if you have access to a CAD program, you could plug the design in and print it from there.
 I’ve found having that scale drawing to be incredible helpful in making sure there are no surprises when you start building, which you are almost ready to do.